qfwc258/circuidipity/content/2012-12-07-virtualbox-install.rst

 Add USERNAME to the ``vboxsf`` group.

-Tweak display settings by going to the VM&#39;s ``Machine->Settings...->Display`` and move the slider to add more video memory and enable 3d acceleration.
+Tweak display settings by going to the VM ``Machine->Settings...->Display`` and move the slider to add more video memory and enable 3d acceleration.

 .. image:: images/20121207-display.png
     :alt: Display Settings